 Dunne finds himself before the camera, then kills himself.

 It should be asked at this point, what exactly is Dunne caught doing?
 He is simply holding a gun, in an agitated state, while chasing suspects.
-He has the appearance of guilt, this is enough, and Dunne is sufficiently savvy to know that this is enough.
+He has only the appearance of guilt, yet this is enough, and Dunne is sufficiently savvy to know that this is enough.
 It is he who understands how such coverage works, who predicts exactly what will eventually happen to Santoro after the press makes him into a hero.

 What is this, a heroic stand?
 You’re the wrong guy for it, Rick.
 You’ll be all alone in the spotlight, and guys like you can’t stand up to that light.
 You’ll burn up under it.
 The press starts looking for dirt on you, and they will, it’ll be a mud slide.
 Forget about your job, your sweet life in Margate.
 Start thinkin’ about jail!
 Your girlfriend will be gone, too, at the first sign of trouble, but not before she has a little chat with Angela!
 So say goodbye to your wife too!
 Twice a month with Michael won’t be so bad if you can get him to spend a night…in your shitty apartment!
 You’ll lose it all, my friend!
 Everything!
 And your whole connected life will fall the hell apart.
 Is that what you want?
 All you gotta do is be consistent, for Christ’s sake.